 Students on Study Periods/Spares

-ALL students who have a study period/spare during the day should work in the cafeteria, resource centre, or other suitable area where they can study effectively without disturbing other students.
+ALL students who have a study period/spare during the day should work in the cafeteria, library, or other suitable area where they can study effectively without disturbing other students.
 If students are leaving the school during that hour they must check out at the office (this is extremely important in case of an emergency).

 Phys.
 Ed.
 Clothing